CompuTec/computec-docs/docs/wms/faq/faqs.md

 ### <i>**I have purchased a license.
 How can I obtain the license file?**</i>

-You should create an issue on the WMS Support page on support.computec to get the license you purchased [here](https://support.computec.pl/projects/SWMS/welcome-guide).
+You should create an issue on the CompuTec WMS Support page on support.computec to get the license you purchased [here](https://support.computec.pl/projects/SWMS/welcome-guide).
 Providing accurate information to CompuTec Support will shorten the response time; thus, please check what data are required – check [here](../administrator-guide/installation/wms-licensing.md).

 ## No bins defined in warehouses